OPEnSLab-OSU/SlideSentinel/Integration/SlideSentinelBase/lib/SatComm/SatCommDiagrams.md

 TXRX : entry / StartRecieve or StartSendReceive

 note right of Connected
-Connected will evaluate to true here end note
+connected() will evaluate to true here end note

 note right of WaitToIdle